 - Encourage the growth and development of leaders and managers across services for children in Surrey, with shared responsibilities for outcomes

-- Ensure managers have generic skills – data analysis, budget management, staff appraisal etc.
+- Ensure managers have generic skills like data analysis, budget management and staff appraisal.

 Faculty 6 - Surrey model for working with children and families